turingschool-examples/frontend-mod-1-prework/section2/README.md

 In the appropriate thread in your pre-work group channel, share the following:

 1. Link to the commit you made with your complete Section 2 pre-work
-2. A screenshot or photo upload of your notes, including your vocabulary section.
+2. A screenshot or photo upload of your notes, including your vocabulary/JavaScript reserved keywords section.
 3. A short video of yourself reflecting on:
 -